 Anything that doesn’t fall inside posts, pages or taxonomy goes into String Translation.
 This includes the site’s tagline, general texts in Admin screens, widget titles and many other texts.

 WPML’s String Translation module is part of the Multilingual CMS package.
-To enable it, you first need to download and install from your WPML.org account.
+To enable it, you first need to download and install it from your WPML.org account > Downloads section.

 Then, go to WPML->String Translation.